smilingrumia/pixiv-extraction/README.md

 Is better to create an account only for this purpose because:
 1.login-credential(Cookie) will be stored in plain text in httpHeader/.
-2.if something goes wrong and the program end up leaking your cookie?
-3.if pixiv decides to ban due to fast-downloading?
+2.if pixiv decides to ban due to fast-downloading?
 if you use your account only for viewing, and don’t might to recreate, may be OK.

 So beginning...